Court Support and Diversion

 To be eligible, clients must be under an Ontario Review Board (ORB) disposition that allows for community placement at the discretion of the hospital in charge.

 TRHP graduates are a priority for this program.
-Forensic patients moving directly from forensic inpatient status to community living, who need a level of support that is more intense than the usual supportive housing, but do not need TRHP.
+Forensic patients moving directly from forensic inpatient status to community living need a level of support that is more intense than the usual supportive housing but do not need TRHP.
 For more information, call (705) 528-1206.